msgtn/msgtn.github.io/works/_posts/rebuild_of_blossom/2024-11-15-rebuild_of_blossom.md

 [^8]: Which I started at the end of 2019, just in time to be of relevance.
 [^9]: As a former owner of several hamsters, the rodents that Blossom resembles have poor eyesight anyways.
 [^10]: ["Evaluating and Personalizing User-Perceived Quality of Text-to-Speech Voices for Delivering Mindfulness Meditation with Different Physical Embodiments"](https://dl.acm.org/doi/abs/10.1145/3568162.3576987), Section 5.2: "We found that the feminine [text-to-speech (TTS)] voice had a significantly lower rating in the socially assistive robot condition than in the No Agent and conversational agent conditions.
 This is somewhat surprising, because we expected the computer-synthesized TTS voice to align better with the robot’s physical embodiment than the other voice options...
 This suggests that the alignment between the robot embodiment and voice may help to remind and amplify the user’s dislike of the artificial sound of a TTS voice."
-[^11]: I had planned to use a larger display and mimic an Etch-A-Sketch with motors to fake the already-fake letter-by-letter output of the language model.
+[^11]: I planned to use a larger display and mimic an Etch-A-Sketch with motors to fake the already-fake letter-by-letter output of the language model.
 [Still considering this.](https://github.com/benb116/Etch)
 [^12]: [Not mine.](https://archive.org/details/20191104guyhoffmantransiencereplicationandtheparadoxofsocialroboticscomplete)